thefranke/dirtchamber/README.md

 License
 =======

 The entire source code of The Dirtchamber and Dune is licensed as MIT.
-If you have any specific questions about the license please let me know at tob@cyberhead.de.
+If you have any specific questions about the license please let me know at tobias.franke@siggraph.org.
 See [LICENSE](http://github.com/thefranke/dirtchamber/blob/master/LICENSE) for more information.